-✔ A typical three-bedroom house would need around 12-16 solar panels
+✔ A typical three-bedroom house would need a 3.5kWh solar panel system

 ✔ Fill out the form above for solar panel quotes from local installers